TLecailtel/ECL-Cluster_Map/README.md

 A cluster map helps represent dense pockets of data points using a single point.
 Each cluster is either relatively sized to or labelled with the number of points that have been grouped together.

+Clusters are ideal in interactive maps where the user can drill down to see individual data points contained in a cluster.
+Cluster maps help reduce clutter when there are many overlapping data points in a small geography.

 For example, a cluster map can be an alternative to simplify the reading of the following map:

 <img src="img/before.png" alt="before" width="700"/>